SainsburyWellcomeCentre/crabs-exploration/guides/TrackingModelHPC.md

     We can see the perfomance of each training session by inspecting the `metrics` tab in `mlflow UI` where the `training loss`, `validation precision` and `validation recall` are plotted.
 The trained model (`checkpoint path`) are logged in `parameters` section under `overview` tab.

-    When launching an inference job, we may want to edit in the bash script:
+    When launching a tacking job, we may want to edit in the bash script:

-    - The `CKPT_PATH`
-    - The `VIDEO_PATH`
+    - The `TRAINED_MODEL_PATH`
     - The `OUTPUT_DIR`
+    - The `VIDEO_PATH` (for `run_tracking.sh`) or `VIDEO_DIR` (for `run_tracking_all_escape_events.sh`)

     Less frequently, one may need to edit:

-    - the `CONFIG_FILE`: usually we point to the same file we used to train the model at `/ceph/zoo/users/sminano/cluster_train_config.yaml` which we can edit.
-Note that all config parameters are logged in MLflow, so we don't need to keep track of that file;
+    - the `CONFIG_FILE`: usually we point to the same file we used to train the model at `/ceph/zoo/users/sminano/cluster_tracking_config.yaml` which we can edit.
     - the `GIT_BRANCH`, if we want to use a specific version of the 🦀 package.
 Usually we will run the version of the 🦀 package in `main`.

 5.  **Other Inference options**

-    By default the inference will save the tracking output into csv.
-There are other options that we can enable in the config file
+    By default, the inference will save the tracking output into a CSV file.
+There are other options that we can enable in CLI arguments:

-    - `save_video`
-    - `save_csv_and_frames`
+    - `save_video` : This will save the tracking bounding boxes for every frame into a video output.
+    - `save_frames` : This will save the corresponding frames to the CSV output.
+This is needed if we want to correct the tracking labels.

-    Additionally if we have ground truth of the video we used, we may want to add that to get the tracking evaluation:
+    Additionally, if we have ground truth for the video we used, we may want to add that to get the tracking evaluation:

     - `GT_PATH`

+    We can add all these arguments in the bash script, for example:

     ```
     detect-and-track-video  \